 I see them as a snapshot of social history at the time – with the images of the crowd and what they're wearing, they're period pieces.
 But shown out of context, with the addition of the circled face, they become charged with all sorts of different meanings.

-Face In The Crowd: vintage shots of British football fans, is up on Huck Magazine.
+Face In The Crowd: vintage shots of British football fans is published by Huck Magazine.